material-components/material-components-flutter/docs/components/bottom_app_bars.md

 ## Using the bottom app bar

-**Note to developers: please add a link to your platform's FAB article below**

-Bottom app bars provide access to a bottom navigation drawer and up to four actions, including the [floating action button](link to floating action button here).
+Bottom app bars provide access to a bottom navigation drawer and up to four actions, including the [floating action button](fab.md).

 Before you can use Material buttons, you need to import the Material Components package for Flutter:
 ```